Compare Car Insurance Quotes in Real-Time and Save.

 How Much Will Opening a CD Affect Your Credit Score?

 • Hard Inquiry: Opening a CD may trigger a hard inquiry on your credit report.
-This can cause a small, temporary dip in your score, but the impact typically fades within a few months.
+This can cause a small, temporary dip in your score that usually recovers within a few months.

 How You Can Avoid Opening a CD Affecting Your Credit Score

-Improving your credit score is an achievable goal that hinges on consistent, positive financial behavior.
-According to an expert guide for 2025, most people can see meaningful changes within three to six months by taking a few proven steps.
+Improving your credit score is always possible and achievable through consistent, positive financial behaviors.
+While it takes time, most people see meaningful changes within three to six months by taking a few key steps.

 • Establish automatic bill payments.
-Your payment history is the most significant factor in your score, so setting up automatic payments and reminders ensures you never miss a due date.
+Your payment history is the most significant factor in your score, so setting up automatic payments ensures you never miss a due date.

 • Reduce your credit utilization ratio.
-Aim to keep your credit usage below 30% by paying down balances or requesting credit limit increases to show lenders you manage credit responsibly.
+Aim to keep your credit usage below 30% of your total available credit by paying down balances or requesting credit limit increases.

 • Become an authorized user.
-You can get added to someone else's credit card account that has a strong payment history and low utilization to potentially boost your own score.
+Being added to a credit card account with a long history of on-time payments and low utilization can help improve your own credit profile.

 • Diversify your credit mix.
-Lenders like to see that you can handle different types of credit, so maintaining a healthy mix of accounts like installment loans and credit cards can be beneficial.
+Lenders like to see that you can responsibly manage different types of credit, such as installment loans and revolving credit accounts.

 • Limit hard inquiries.
-Avoid applying for too many new credit accounts in a short period, and use prequalification tools to shop for rates without impacting your score.
+Avoid applying for too many new credit accounts in a short period, and use prequalification tools when shopping for loans to protect your score.

 The Bottom Line